Where is the Kindergarten Center located?

 How do I register my child for Kindergarten?

-Parents/Guardians must complete the online registration and schedule an appointment at the Board of Education Office (2014387675 Ext.
+Parents/Guardians must complete the online registration and schedule an appointment at the Board of Education office (2014387675 Ext.
 1112).
-Online registration must be completed first.
+Online registration must be completed prior to making an appointment.

 Is there a Parent Orientation?